Teoscar Hernández Player Props: Mariners vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 14th in MLB with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Cardinals has a collective nine K/9, which ranks 13th in the league.

-- The Cardinals have the 19th-ranked team ERA across all MLB pitching staffs (4.66).
+- The Cardinals' 4.70 team ERA ranks 19th across all league pitching staffs.

-- Matz (0-2) gets the starting nod for the Cardinals in his fourth start of the season.
-He has a 6.48 ERA in 16 2/3 innings pitched, with 17 strikeouts.
+- Mikolas gets the start for the Cardinals, his fifth of the season.
+He is 0-1 with an 8.10 ERA and 19 strikeouts in 20 2/3 innings pitched.

-- The left-hander last pitched on Saturday against the Pittsburgh Pirates, when he threw 5 2/3 innings, allowing two earned runs while giving up three hits.
+- The right-hander last appeared on Sunday against the Pittsburgh Pirates, when he tossed 5 2/3 innings, allowing two earned runs while giving up seven hits.

-- In three games this season, the 31-year-old has an ERA of 6.48, with 9.2 strikeouts per nine innings.
-Opponents are batting .328 against him.

 © 2023 Data Skrive.
 All rights reserved.